SomeUserName1/generic-blockchain-rs/README.md

 rocksdb = "0.10"
 ```
 Database for persistent storage of peer tables, pgp keys and blockchain data structures when not mining.

+## Blockchain
+- [x] chain: data structure, transactions consensus mechanisms/block mining
+- [x] block: central data structure: stores transactions in a merkle tree
+- [x] generic transactions enabling different payloads

+## Node: P2P server using blockchain
+- [x] node: handling requests/messages from either other nodes or the
+command line, accepting incoming connections, answering peer discovery queries,
+bootstrap peer network, create transactions and broadcast transactions and mined blocks
+- [x] Messages & Codec related to networking
+- [ ] Optional (storage manager: store relevant information (old blocks, keys, peer
+tables) persistently)

+## Crypto: Everything related to cryptography
+- [x] hashing functions
+- [x] the merkle tree implementation
+- [x] (generation of PGP keys)
+- [ ] Optional (signature and verification)
+- [ ] Optional (encryption and decryption of messages)

+## Optional Storage: Store relevant information that shall not reside in RAM
+- [x] Storage trait
+- [ ] Optional working rocksdb backend
+- [ ] Optional proper schemas for PGP keys, peer tables, blocks

+## Things not considered
+- A Wallet for managing and reestablishing possibly differen accounts on a node
+- scalability & security
+- channel based networking as in the lightning protocol used by bitcoin
+- proper routing to not spawn a channel for each client in the network as in the modified kademila protocol used by Ethereum 2.0
+- Further Consensus mechanisms